HP Smart App Privacy Update

 Understanding new data collection parameters

-The project started with documenting data collection sources and purposes.
-This was done in collaboration with the legal and engineering teams.
+The project commenced with documenting data collection sources and purposes, in collaboration with legal and engineering teams.

-Previously the HP Smart app data collection policy required an intentional opt-in in order for any data collection of the users phone and printer to occur.
-With the new framework, data collection deemed as absolutely necessary for basic functions of the app were to be integrated into the terms of use.
+Previously, the HP Smart App required users to intentionally opt-in for any data collection related to their phone and printer.
+With the new framework, data collection deemed essential for basic app functions was integrated into the terms of use, requiring user agreement to proceed.
 If a user wanted to use the app, they need to agree to those terms.
-We also have to provide users with a clear opt in or out for platform specific usage data not entirely necessary to use the app.
+Additionally, users were provided with clear options to opt-in or out of platform-specific usage data not essential for app functionality.

 01